niranjankala/niranjankala.github.io/_posts/2024-05-17-quick-start-create-and-deploy-c-functions-in-azure-using-cli.md

 2. **View real-time logs:**

-    In a separate terminal window or in the browser, call the remote function again.
-A verbose log of the function execution in Azure is shown in the terminal.
+    Call the remote function again in a separate terminal window or in the browser.
+The terminal shows a verbose log of the function's execution in Azure.

    ```sh
    func azure functionapp logstream appforfunc07
    ```

-   - Open another terminal or browser window and call the function URL again to see the logs in real-time.
+   - Open another terminal or browser window and call the function URL again to see the real-time logs.
    - Press `Ctrl+C` to end the logstream session.

 ### Step 7: Clean Up Resources

 1. **Delete the resource group:**

-    Execute the following command to delete the resource group and all its contained resources. ype y when prompted Are you sure you want to perform this operation and hit Enter.
+    Execute the following command to delete the resource group and all its contained resources.
+Confirm if you want to perform this operation and hit Enter.

    ```sh
    az group delete --name RGForFunctionApp